Vyral/kathleen-provancher/_drafts/did-you-know-about-closing-costs.md

 According to [*Trulia*](https://www.trulia.com/guides/mortgage-terms/){: target="_blank" rel="noopener"}\:&nbsp;

 “*When you close on a home, a number of fees are due.
-They typically range from 2% to 5% of the total cost of the home,&nbsp;**and can include title insurance, origination fees, underwriting fees, document preparation fees, and more*.”
+They typically range from 2% to 5% of the total cost of the home, \*\*and can include title insurance, origination fees, underwriting fees, document preparation fees, and more*.”

 For example, for someone buying a $300,000 home, they could potentially have between $6,000 and $15,000 in closing fees.
 If you’re in the market for a home above this price range, your closing costs could be greater.
 As mentioned above,&nbsp;**closing costs are typically between 2% and 5% of your purchase price.****&nbsp;**